osmancakir/osmancakirioblog/content/notebooks/technical-notes/how-to-use-git-with-a-team.md

 Path> git log --oneline
 9a85645 (HEAD -> master, origin/master, origin/HEAD) initial commit
 ```

+If you have many many commits every key stroke will continue showing more commit logs in order to quit this view press 'q'.

 ### Time Traveling with git

 Time Traveling with git should be intuitive as ctrl+z and ctrl+y to you.